ortymd/docker.github.io/get-started/part3.md

 ```shell
 docker stack deploy -c docker-compose.yml getstartedlab
 ```
+In case of syntax errors, make sure that file layout is preserved and only "space" symbols are used to indent lines.

 Our single service stack is running 5 container instances of our deployed image on one host.
 Let's investigate.